 According to Blumer (1969, p.
-2), there are three premises of symbolic interactionist approach.
+2), there are three premises of the symbolic interactionist approach.
 First, 'human beings act toward things on the basis of the meanings that the things have for them'.
 Second, 'the meaning of such things is derived from, or arises out of, the social interaction that one has with one's fellows'.
-And third, 'these meanings are handled in, and modified through, an interpretive process used by the person in dealing with the things he or she encounters' (see also Denzin 1995; Patton 2002; Angrosino 2007).
+And third, 'these meanings are handled in, and modified through, an interpretive process used by the person in dealing with the things he or she encounters' (see also Denzin 1995; Angrosino 2007; Charmaz 2014; Patton 2015; Gray 2018; Carter & Alvarado 2019).
 These three premises suggest that research should begin with the idea that there are 'different ways in which individuals invest objects, events, experiences, and so on, with meaning'.
 And 'the reconstruction of such subjective viewpoints becomes the instrument for analysing social worlds' (Flick 2006, p.
-67; see also Pascale 2011).
+67; see also Pascale 2011; Charmaz 2014; Carter & Alvarado 2019).

 These three premises led Blumer to argue that qualitative enquiry is the only appropriate way to discern how individuals see, understand, and interpret their world.
-According to Patton (2002, p.
-112), Blumer believed that 'only through close contact and direct interaction with people in open-minded, naturalistic enquiry and inductive analysis could the symbolic interactionist come to understand the symbolic world of the people being studied'.
+According to Patton (2015, p.
+133), Blumer believed that 'only through close contact and direct interaction with people in open-minded, naturalistic enquiry and inductive analysis could the symbolic interactionist come to understand the symbolic world of the people being studied'.
 Blumer was among the first few sociologists who used group discussion and interview methods with key informants in their research.
 He carefully recruited a group of well-informed people and invited them to act as a 'panel of experts ... who would take the researcher inside the phenomenon of interest' (p.
-112).
+133).
 As we have witnessed, group interviews and focus groups have become prominent methods and are widely adopted in qualitative research.
-However, this framework is also used in other qualitative methods such as in-depth interviews, ethnography, narrative research, memory-work, and grounded theory.
+However, this framework is also used in other qualitative methods such as in-depth interviews, ethnography, narrative research, memory-work and grounded theory research (Charmaz 2014; Gray 2018).
 Symbolic interactionism continues to have a prominent influence on qualitative research nowadays.
-It has been adopted extensively by researchers in sociology, anthropology, criminology, psychology, and education (Angrosino 2007; Willis 2007; Pascale 2011).
+It has been adopted extensively by researchers in sociology, anthropology, criminology, psychology, and education (Angrosino 2007; Willis 2007; Pascale 2011; Charmaz 2014; Carter & Alvarado 2019).